Call Today to Get Started With Your Visa!

 • Once the H-1B petition is approved, update records with the new I-94 form to confirm H-1B status.

 Wondering if you qualify for Cap-Gap?
-Sweta Khandelwal can help you stay compliant and employed.
+Sweta Khandelwal can help you stay compliant while cross-checking the eligibility today!

 Step-by-Step Guide for F-1 to H-1B Visa Stamping